Ontotext-AD/recommend-pub-docs/index.md

 In other words, the recommendation is a combination of three main objectives/components:

 1. Relevance
-  * the relevance of a news item to the user's previous interests (their history)
+  * the relevance of a news item to the user's previous interests (their history);
-  * the relevance of a news item to the user's momentary context (the news article they are currently reading)
+  * the relevance of a news item to the user's momentary context (the news article they are currently reading).
 2. Freshness - the recency of the proposed articles
 3. Popularity - how popular the articles are.
 Popularity may be two-fold: popularity among peer users (thus becoming part of a collaborative filtering scheme) and popularity with respect to other articles (similar to the PageRank scheme, which reflects the popularity of a web site amongst other web sites).